mambax7/happy_linux/docs/readme.txt

 * Changes *
-1. changed the following feature with the update of Weblinks module (1) added pagerank class which get pagerank form Google (2) added plugin class which handle plugins
+1. changed the following feature with the update of Weblinks module (1) added PageRank class which get pagerank form Google (2) added plugin class which handle plugins
 (3) added plugin_manage class which manage plugins
 (4) added xml_build class which build xml